SfortzaPhantom/Working-Experience/README.md

 # 👨‍💻 Completed and maintained projects
 This repoistory contains all the projects I've took part in.

 All Minecraft mod translations are done from English to Russian unless other stated.
-Unapproved translations are _highlighted in italic_ (you should install them by modifying your local mod file).
+Unapproved / unavailable translations are _highlighted in italic_ (you should install them by modifying your local mod file).

 All visual novels are translated from English to Russian.